mlpack/blog/content/blog/YannisWeekTen.md

 The authors propose fitting the Gamma distribution to both the pairwise distances and the kNN distances.
 In my opinion the user should be able to decide which distribution should be used, so at this part we will probably use a template for the distribution.

 As an example, here's the distributions of distances for a sample of [Corel Color Histogram][1].
-It definately looks like a Gamma distribution.
+It definitely looks like a Gamma distribution.

 ![Corel Color Histogram Distance Distribution](http://i.imgur.com/boj6HHd.png)